mllamazares/vulncov/README.md

   - **name**: The name of the test case.
   - **executed_lines**: An array of line numbers that were executed during the test case.
   - **matched_lines**: An array of line numbers that both correspond to the vulnerability and were executed during the test case.
-  - **coverage_match_percentage**: The percentage of vulnerable lines that were covered by the test case, indicating how thoroughly the vulnerability is tested.
+  - **coverage_match_percentage**: The percentage of vulnerable lines that were covered by the test case.

 ## TODO
 - [ ] Support other languages, not just Python. 🌍